briansegs/Barcode_Scanning/app/README.md

 pip install -r requirements.txt
 ```

-This will install all of the required packages listed in the `requirements.txt` file.
+This will install all of the required packages listed in the [requirements.txt](https://github.com/briansegs/Barcode_Scanning/blob/main/app/requirements.txt) file.

+#### Key Dependencies

+[Open CV](https://opencv.org/) is the world's biggest computer vision library.

+[Pandas](https://pandas.pydata.org/) is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool,
+built on top of the Python programming language.

+[Pyzbar](https://pypi.org/project/pyzbar/) Read one-dimensional barcodes and QR codes from Python 2 and 3 using the zbar library.